RF-KeyTA/KeyTA/src/keyta/tests/systems/features.md

 - The delete-Button will reappear as soon as there is no longer a window attached to the system.

 - A system can be deleted (if there is no window attached to it).

+- A System can now be assigned to a user.
+In that case if a user is assigned to a system, that user can see all the related items of that system.
+He cannot see items related to systems he is not assigned to.